What animal is depicted on the Welsh flag? National symbols of Wales

 • (English)

-- Did you enjoy the conversation, Madonna? - Karaffa asked sincerely.
+– Did you enjoy the conversation, Madonna? – Caraffa asked feigningly sincerely.

-- Well, it depends on which one, Isidora!
-Karaffa smiled. – Again, there is “family” and FAMILY...
+- Well, it depends on which one, Isidora! – Karaffa smiled. – Again, there is “family” and FAMILY...
 And yours, unfortunately, belongs to the second category...
-You are too strong and valuable to just live without paying for your opportunities.
-Remember, my "great Witch", everything in this life has its price, and you have to pay for everything, whether you like it or not ...
-And you, unfortunately, will have to pay very dearly.
-But let's not talk about the bad today!
+You are too strong and valuable to just live like that without paying for your opportunities.
+Remember, my “great Witch,” everything in this life has its price, and you have to pay for everything, regardless of whether you like it or not...
+And, unfortunately, you will have to pay very dearly.
+But let's not talk about bad things today!
 You had a wonderful time, didn't you?
-See you later, madonna.
-I promise you, she will be very soon.
+See you later, Madonna.
+I promise you, it will be very soon.

 I froze...
-How familiar were these words to me!..
-This bitter truth accompanied me so often in my still short life that I could not believe that I heard them from someone else!..
-Probably, this is indeed, it was true that everyone had to pay, but not everyone agreed to it voluntarily ...
-And sometimes this payment was too expensive ...
+How familiar these words were to me!..
+This bitter truth accompanied me so often in my still short life that I could not believe that I was hearing them from someone else!..
+This is probably what It was indeed true that everyone had to pay, but not everyone did it voluntarily...
+And sometimes this payment was too expensive...

-Stella stared in surprise at my face, apparently noticing my strange confusion.
-But I immediately showed her that “everything is in order, everything is fine,” and, silent for a moment, Isidora continued her interrupted story.
+Stella peered into my face in surprise, apparently noticing my strange confusion.
+But I immediately showed her that “everything is fine, everything is fine,” and Isidora, who fell silent for a moment, continued her interrupted story.

-Caraffa left, taking away my dear baby.
-The surrounding world faded, and my devastated heart, drop by drop, slowly filled with black, hopeless longing.
+Caraffa left, taking my dear baby away.
+The world around me darkened, and my devastated heart, drop by drop, was slowly filled with black, hopeless melancholy.
 The future seemed ominous.
-There was no hope in him, there was no habitual confidence that, no matter how difficult it is now, but in the end everything will somehow work out, and everything will definitely be fine.
+There was no hope in him, there was no usual confidence that, no matter how difficult it was now, in the end everything would work out somehow, and everything would definitely be fine.

-The flag of Wales, as we know it, was established in 1959.
+The flag of Wales as we know it was established in 1959.
 However, the elements that make up the flag were established much earlier.
 Already at the beginning of the seventeenth century, the image had a close to modern appearance.
-For three hundred years, they played with the components as if with a designer, either adding minor touches, or shuffling the existing moments.
+For three hundred years, they played with the components as if with a construction set, either adding minor touches or shuffling existing ones.
 But first things first.

 History and meaning of flowers

 As mentioned above, the flag received a more or less stable content back in the seventeenth century, and more specifically, during the reign of the English Tudor dynasty.
-It was then that the two primary colors - green and white (family colors of the Tudor family), firmly entered the flag and successfully survived to this day.
-Over time, they decided to interpret these colors purely from a civic position, viewing them through a national prism.
-Thus, the white color began to symbolize spiritual pacifism in the souls of the inhabitants of the country, as well as the high moral principles of its citizens.
+It was then that the two main colors – green and white (the family colors of the Tudor family) firmly became part of the flag and have successfully survived to this day.
+As time passed, they decided to interpret these colors purely from a civic standpoint, viewing them through a national prism.
+Thus, the white color began to symbolize spiritual pacifism in the souls of the country's inhabitants, as well as the high moral principles of its citizens.
 The green color began to declare the self-identity of the state, the preservation of original features and cultural traditions.

 According to another less common version, the appearance of green and white on the Welsh flag is directly related to the cultural symbol of the country, namely the leek.
-According to legend, Cadwaladr, the king of the kingdom of Gwynedd that previously existed in the north of Wales, during the battle with the Saxons ordered his soldiers to attach leek sprouts to their helmets so that soldiers could easily distinguish allies from the enemy.
-Since then, the heroic bow has been very revered in the country.
+According to legend, Cadwaladr, the king of the previously existing kingdom of Gwynedd in the north of Wales, during a battle with the Saxons, ordered his warriors to attach leek sprouts to their helmets so that the soldiers could easily distinguish allies from the enemy.
+Since then, the heroic bow has been highly revered in the country.

 Dragon as an integral element of culture

 The situation is different with the third element of the flag - the red Welsh dragon.
-It was brought to the territory of Britain (and in particular Wales) by the Romans, along the way making the island its own province.
+It was brought to the territory of Britain (and in particular Wales) by the Romans, at the same time making the island their own province.

-Since then, the Welsh red dragon has firmly entered the cultural life of the population and regularly, in the form of a specific image or references, appeared in the works of the national epic.
+Since then, the Welsh red dragon has firmly entered the cultural life of the population and regularly appears in the works of the national epic in the form of a specific image or references.
 Historically, the image of the Welsh dragon began to be identified with wisdom, courage and valor.

-In 1807, a sample of the national flag was adopted, where the red dragon was located on a small green hill surrounded by a white field.
+In 1807, a model of the national flag was adopted, where the red dragon was located on a small green hill surrounded by a white field.

-In 1953, the color scheme was aligned, the ratio of white and green is presented in equal proportions, and the image of the dragon was transferred to the shield and crowned with a crown.
-Since 1959, the appearance of the flag, familiar to our eyes, has been approved.
+In 1953, the color scheme was aligned, the ratio of white and green was presented in equal proportions, and the image of the dragon was transferred to the shield and crowned.
+Since 1959, the appearance of the flag, familiar to our eyes, was approved.

 Country: Wales